jcnjr/fuamz/README.md

 The fuamz project by Agreda Development includes simple WorPress plugins developed by a hack who knows just enough to be dangerous.
 The ChatGPT4 bot may or may not have been consulted.
+Stable versions herein have been tested and deployed on the developers sites with no apparent adverse effects.

 Individual php files should be activated as standalone plugins.
-Upload separately, it is assumed you know what you're doing.
+Upload and activate separately as needed, it is assumed you know what you're doing.

-Any deployment should be done in a staging environment.
+Any deployment and testing should be done in a staging environment!

-No guarantees have been made.
+No guarantees are made.

 No support is provided.